imjamespond/obsidian/技术/ffmpeg/ffmpeg.md

 	ffmpeg -i input.avi -r netsc output.mp4
 ```

 Update 2020: This answer was written in 2009.
 Since 2013 a video format much better than H.264 is widely available, namely H.265 (better in that it compresses more for the same quality, or gives higher quality for the same size).
-To use it, replace the libx264 codec with libx265, and push the compression lever further by increasing the CRF value — add, say, 4 or 6, since a reasonable range for H.265 may be 24 to 30.
+To use it, ==replace the libx264 codec with libx265,== and push the compression lever further by increasing the CRF value — add, say, 4 or 6, since a reasonable range for H.265 may be 24 to 30.
 Note that lower CRF values correspond to higher bitrates, and hence produce higher quality videos.
 ```
 ffmpeg -i input.mp4 -vcodec libx265 -crf 28 output.mp4
 ```